Praful932/blog/_posts/2022-12-18-blog-1-ordered-sets.md

 excerpt : "Why sets are unordered 🤔 and alternatives to order them" classes : "wide"
 ---
-While working on a baseline ML model for a side-project, I found that across different runs of my experiment, the results that my model was generating were not exactly reproducible i.e. I was not getting the same performance metrics for the same model configuration, despite having all the knobs in place.
+While working on a baseline ML model for a side-project, I found that across different runs 🧪 of my experiments, the results that my model was generating were not exactly reproducible i.e. I was not getting the same performance metrics for the same model configuration, despite having all the knobs in place.

 After debugging for quite some time, I found that this snippet was the root of my problems :